geophydog/Nice_Seismic_Tools_GUI/README.md

 ***
 ## :two: RetrieveGeometry  :part_alternation_mark: :mag:  :snake:
 In folder `Retrieve_Geometry_on_Map`, someone can find a tool `retrieve_geo_shape.py`, and we can use it to obtain the geometry coordinates (longitude and latitude) of coastlines, lake outlines, highways, railways or whatever you want.
+Based on the background map (satellite image, street map or topographic map), we can click on the map with our mouse to retrieve the geometric shapes.
-Here is an example of retrieving the outline of Chahu lake in Anhui province, China.
+Here is an example of retrieving the outline of Chaohu lake in Anhui province, China.
 ![station](https://github.com/geophydog/Nice_Seismic_Tools_GUI/blob/main/images/chaohu_lake.png)

 ### Contributor